 This created an uneven tone for me, as if Hawkins was going back and forth between deciding if she was writing a mystery-suspense novel, or just a drama, depending on her mood.

 “Beware a calm surface—you never know what lies beneath.”

 I know it might sound like I didn’t like this, but I did.
 It just doesn’t have the same addictive compulsion to it that The Girl on the Train brought.
-There are so many characters that you never get too emotionally involved, the mystery and tension is subtle.
+There are so many characters that you never get too emotionally involved and the mystery and tension are subtle.
 Despite the pacing that the short chapters give it, it is more thoughtful and quiet than the frantic, erratic charge of its predecessor.

-But that doesn’t mean it’s a bad novel, on its own merits.
+But that doesn’t mean it’s a bad novel on its own merits.
 It’s a decent read.
 There is heart to it, honesty and meditative emotion.
-While I won’t be putting this on my “page-turner” shelf, I did indeed spend all weekend reading this at any spare moment I could find, with a healthy investment in the story.
-It isn’t necessarily the kind of book I would pick up without the author’s name on the cover, but that would have been my loss and I’ll remember that in the future.
+While I won’t be putting this under my “page-turner” tag, I did indeed spend all weekend reading this at any spare moment I could find, with a healthy investment in the story.
+It isn’t necessarily the kind of book I would pick up without the author’s name on the cover, but that would have been my loss.
 Paula Hawkins is officially one of my go-to authors.